Montgomery County Voter Guide for Peace, Justice and Palestine Solidarity

 A quote states, 'If Democrats can't draw the line at genocide, they can't draw the line at democracy.'
 Below the quote is a photo of Ta-Nehisi Coates, an author of 'The Message'.

-Learn where MoCo candidates stand on Palestine
+Where MoCo candidates stand on Palestine

 Governor